marinb2/Pierogi/README.md

 ---

-## 🗂️ Repositories
+### 🗂️ Repository Structure

-Our codebase is structured into several repositories, each fulfilling a specific role in the development of the ClassMate system:
+Our codebase is organized within a single repository, with key files and directories serving specific roles in the development of the eŠkolskaKomunikacija system:

-- **frontend**: User interface, optimized for different devices, using responsive design.
+- **documentation**: Contains project documentation, including comprehensive guides and the main project file (`eSkolskaKomunikacija.pdf`).
-- **backend**: Handles business logic, including student registration, class schedules, and notifications.
+- **eSkolskaKomunikacija.pdf**: A detailed PDF outlining the scope, requirements, and specifications of the eŠkolskaKomunikacija system.
-- **documentation**: Detailed guides on system architecture and use.
+- **src**: The source code directory, which houses all the application logic, user interfaces, and backend services necessary for running the system.

 ---